nielskee/draft-articles/TechnicalHiringPart2.md

 it's almost impossible for organisations to commit this sort of time.

-Just as importantly, we also don't want to take up the candidate's time if we think there'a low probability we're going to hire them.
+Just as importantly, we also don't want to take up the candidate's time if we think there's a low probability we're going to hire them.
 They're busy people too.
 They're generally in employment, and if they're in Job Hunt Mode then they'll often have multiple job applications live at any given time.